leschiffres/book-recommender/README.md

 DB_NAME='<>'
 ```

-Before running the webapp you can run:
+Before running the webapp, to populate the books in the database, you can start the app by:

 ```bash
 poetry install